greg7mdp/gdbf/README.md

 # Record your program
 rr record ./your_program

-# Replay in gf
+# Replay in gdbf
-gf --rr-replay
+gdbf --rr-replay
 ```

 Use `Ctrl+Shift+F5/F10/F11` for reverse continue/step.